Posted on:

 Step 4: Select Video from the dropdown

-Step 5: Select the By URL tab or Search YouTube to find it directly
+Step 5: Select By URL or Search YouTube

-Step 6: If using URL: paste the YouTube link and click Select
+Step 6: If using URL: If using URL, paste the link and click Select

-Step 7: The video thumbnail appears on your slide - drag to resize and position it
+Step 8: The video thumbnail appears on your slide; drag to resize

-Step 8: Click the video, then click Video options to set autoplay, start/end time, and mute
+Step 9: Click the video, then Video options to set autoplay, start/end time, and mute

 Method 2 — Add a Video from Google Drive or Computer